coder/coder/docs/CONTRIBUTING.md

 Partial fixtures are used to conveniently add data to newly created tables so that we can ensure that this data is migrated without issue.

-Full database dumps are for testing the migration of fully-fledged Coder deployments.
+Full database dumps are for testing the migration of fully fledged Coder deployments.
 These are usually done for a specific version of Coder and are often fixed in time.
 A full database dump may be necessary when testing the migration of multiple features or complex configurations.